willgarcia/rotc/02-k8s/02-05-deployment-svc/README.md

 minikube service dockercoins -n [namespace] -p [minikube-profile-name]
 ```

-Once the EXTERNAL-IP shows a valid IP (instead of pending), you should be able to access the application on <http://[EXTERNAL-IP[]>!
+With a Cloud cluster, once the EXTERNAL-IP shows a valid IP (instead of pending), you should be able to access the application on <http://[EXTERNAL-IP[]>!

 Services in Kubernetes open the cluster communication to the outside world.